openssl/otc/futures.md

 - Type sanity
   Replace long long with int64 and similar

+- Bitfields
+  Do we want to replace bit fields with something else?
+  Bitfields are useful but they also can have some surprises with atomic operations and threading: all adjacent bit fields in a structure require the same lock.

 - Internal platform library with clearly defined internal headers.
   (e_os.h is a mess, and all kinds of platform specific compensation code all over our source is a mess)